 Take all personal documents and jewelry with you.

 Since moving day is a busy and tense one as a whole, make certain that your personal documents, money, and jewelry won’t go with the rest of your belongings in the moving truck

 Confirm the route to the new location.

 Moving locally or long distance, check the route twice before setting out for the new location.
 If you are driving and moving by yourself, the last thing you want is to get lost in the middle of nowhere.
 Discuss the route with your movers.
-Please kindly keep in mind that many roads in Massachusetts do not allow trucks.
+Please kindly keep in mind that many roads in Massachusetts do not allow trucks, which you would have no way of knowing unless you drive trucks.
 Specifically getting in and out of Boston can be challenging as moving trucks are not allowed on Storrow or Memorial Drive.

 Always, always go back through each room of your home for a last look before you leave it for good.
 Check every closet and cabinet, and the attic and basement.
 And don’t forget to check any outdoor spaces as well.
 If you brought it with you when you moved in, you should be making sure that it gets on the truck with you when you move out.
 Anything you leave behind could be difficult to acquire later on, especially if you are moving out of state.

 We have all heard horror stories of landlords who try to claim damages or cleaning costs after move out that end up costing renters their security deposits.
 To cover your bases, take pictures all around your unit showing the state that you left it in.
-If there are any unwarranted complaints later on, you’ll have photographic evidence you can use to back up your side.
+If there are any unwarranted complaints later on, you’ll have photographic evidence.

 Have lots of water bottles on-hand when moving.

 Given the sheer number of tasks involved when moving, it’s easy to forget the simple things – like the fact that you and your movers will need a lot of water on moving day (especially during the summer).
 So come moving day, we recommend bringing a pack of bottled water with you to the new house.
 Trust us – your movers will thank you.